aralab-unr/LIMOwithGA/README.md

   * Difference in time
   * Difference in motion

-* We use this library for combining Lidar with monocular vision.
+* This library is used for combining Lidar with monocular vision.
 * Limo2 on KITTI is LIDAR with monocular Visual Odometry, supported with groundplane constraint.

 ## Details